10 Things I Loved About Flying First Class

 1 – Priority boarding.
 I’ve been on a good number of flights where you’re waiting for your Group number to be called and everyone rushes the “non red carpet line” to be the first in that group to board.
 While it is not fun and not preferred, it’s something I normally have to do when flying.
 However, when flying first class, you get priority boarding (and you get to walk down the silly red carpet on the left side of the rope with the Priority Boarding sign).
 You get to board the plane before the majority of the flight does.

 2 – May include checked luggage.
 When I flew first class this last time, I didn’t have to pay extra to check my bag.
+If you’re wondering what my luggage is, I love this best samsonite luggage.
 I didn’t even know that until I was checking my luggage curbside and the attendant told me that since I had a first class ticket, up to two pieces of luggage were included at no extra charge.
 Cool!

 3 – Where they know your name.
 The first time I flew first class, I was shocked when the flight attendant introduced himself and knew my name.
 I remember taking a double take and asked him how he knew my name.
 In the majority of my flights, I don’t think they know anything about you (unless you’re sitting an emergency row maybe).
 When I asked the flight attendant how he knew my name, he showed me a roster of the first class passengers (like a map) that had our names on it for easy reference.
 Wow, I felt pretty special!